 The rate used to discount the liability in respect of a social benefit scheme shall reflect the time value of money.
 The currency and term of the financial instrument selected to reflect the time value of money shall be consistent with the currency and estimated term of the social benefit liability.
-The Government will be using the discount rate that reflects the time value of money that is best approximated by reference to market yields at the end of the reporting period that is the rate on government bonds.
+The Government will be using the discount rate that reflects the time value of money as this is explained in paragraph 3.2.2.3 (3) of the Accounting Policy on Employee Benefits.